Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 The faulting instruction you observed in GDB should match the one you found in #3.
 Now that you have determined the faulting instruction, understood the purpose of the instruction, and walked through how the kernel initializes a user process, you are in a position to modify the kernel so that do-nothing runs correctly.

-1. Modify the Pintos kernel so that do-nothing no longer crashes.
+1. (Autograder test 1) Modify the Pintos kernel so that do-nothing no longer crashes.
 Your change should be in the Pintos kernel, not the userspace program (do-nothing.c) or libraries in proj-pregame/src/lib.
 This should not involve extensive changes to the Pintos source code.
 Our staff solution solves this with a single-line change to process.c.
-Explain the change you made to Pintos and why it was necessary.
 After making this change, the do-nothing test should pass but all others will likely fail.
 Note: It is okay if your change seems like a hack.
 You will implement a better fix in the user programs project.

-2. It is possible that your fix also works for the stack-align-0 test, but there are solutions for do-nothing that do not.
-Take a look at the stack-align-0 test.
-It behaves similarly to do-nothing, but it returns the value of esp % 16.
-Write down what this program should return (Hint: this can be found in stack-align-0.ck) as well as why this is the case.
+3. (Autograder test 3) It is possible that your fix also works for the stack-align-v test, but there are solutions for do-nothing and do-not-much that do not.
+Take a look at the stack-align-v test.
+It behaves similarly to do-not-much, but it should return the value of esp % 16.
+Write down what this program should return (Hint: this can be found in stack-align-v.ck) as well as why this is the case.
 You may wish to review stack alignment from Discussion 0.
-Then modify your fix if necessary so that both do-nothing and stack-align-0 pass.

-3. Re-run GDB as before.
-Execute the loadusersymbols command, set a breakpoint at start, and continue, to skip directly to the beginning of userspace execution.
+5. Re-run GDB as before on do-nothing.
+Execute the loadusersymbols command, set a breakpoint at _start, and continue, to skip directly to the beginning of userspace execution.
 Using the disassemble and stepi commands, execute the do-nothing program instruction by instruction until you reach the int $0x30 instruction in proj-pregame/src/lib/user/syscall.c.
 At this point, print the top two words at the top of the stack by examining memory (Hint: x/2xw $esp) and copy the output.

 Now, you can continue stepping through Pintos.
 Having completed running do-nothing, Pintos will proceed to shut down because we provided the -q option on the kernel command line.
 You can step through this in GDB if you’re curious how Pintos shuts down.